Twins-Divyanshu-Sharma/Hex/README.md

 1. git clone this repo
 2. make
 3. sudo make install
+4. copy config file from res/config to ~/.config/Hex/ with same name i.e. config
-4. type Hex in terminal
+5. type Hex in terminal

 ## Uninstall
 1. cd to your cloned repo